gabrielagustin/MARS-using-py-earth/README.md

 # MARS-using-py-earth

-MARS is a procedure for fitting adaptive non-linear regression that uses piecewise basis functions (Bfs) to define relationships between a response variable and some set of predictors (Friedman 1991).
+Multivariate Adaptive Regression Splines (MARS) is a procedure for fitting adaptive non-linear regression that uses piecewise basis functions (Bfs) to define relationships between a response variable and some set of predictors (Friedman 1991).

 Dependences: